odoo/documentation/content/applications/finance/accounting/taxes/avatax/avatax_use.rst

 Manual triggers
 ---------------

-- :guilabel:`Compute taxes using Avatax` button at the bottom of the quote.
+- :guilabel:`Compute Taxes` button at the bottom of the quote.
-- :guilabel:`Compute taxes using Avatax` button at the top of the invoice.
+- :guilabel:`Compute Taxes` button at the top of the invoice.

+Use each of these buttons to manually re-calculate the sales tax.

 .. tip::
    Use the :guilabel:`Avalara Partner Code` field that is available on customer records, quotations,